Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 Few headlines emerged form the tests:

  __Lightstreamer Kafka Connector Scalability:__ Even under the same conditions without special optimizations, the Lightstreamer Kafka Connector can scale to tens of thousands of clients, far surpassing the scalability of clients connecting directly to the Kafka broker.
+These scalability results were achieved using a relatively modest-size server instance.

  __Key-based Filtering:__ By including a key value in each message sent to Kafka, Lightstreamer clients can subscribe to specific items associated with particular keys.
 This allows clients to receive only the messages relevant to their subscribed keys, reducing network bandwidth usage and processing overhead.